 For more details about play therapy, please visit the Association for Play Therapy website.

-NJCU Counseling Program currently offers two graduate level play therapy courses:
+NJCU Counseling Program currently offers three graduate level play therapy courses:

 This course provides an overview of the history, theory, and applications of play therapy.
 Play materials and tools are introduced and integrated into ethical and culturally-sensitive counseling practice.
 A video-recorded experiential component working with children focuses on understanding the therapeutic process and developing basic play therapy skills.